U-Shift/Transport-Demand-Modelling/4-ClusterAnalysis.md

 **2. Complete linkage (Farthest neighbor) clustering algorithm**

-Based on the maximum distance between observations in each cluster.
+Complete linkage is based on the maximum distance between observations in each cluster.

 ``` r
 modelc <- hclust(distance, "complete")